cwreynolds/TexSyn/README.md

 and launching a command in each one.
 In one shell enter these commands:

-[Note these pathnames are from my own laptop, you will need to adapt for your own environemnt.
-Contact me (cwr@red3d.com) for help with that if needed.]
+[Note these pathnames are from my own laptop, you will need to adapt for your own environment.
+Contact me (cwr@red3d.com) if you need help with that.]

 ```
    cd ~/Documents/code/PredatorEye